chiamin/chiamin.github.io/_pages/about.md

 * Quantum phases in the models related to high-temperature superconductor
 * Quantum phases in the models related to cold atom systems
 * Non-equalibrium dynamics and quantum transport in low dimension

----

-Postdoc and Ph.D positions are open.
-Please send an email to me if you are interested in the position.